The Cost of Homesteading

 To grow enough vegetables to feed our family for a year we have to put a lot of time and money into the garden areas.

 $1,500 – This cost covers lime, fertilizer, seed replacement, canning supplies, extra water usage, gas for tractor, raised beds, irrigation, fencing and overwinter crops for a year.

 The produce we put up each year keeps our pantry stocked all winter long.
 We preserve about 300 jars each year.

 To keep the chickens out we had to build a cheap wood picket fence for $200.

 We continually add to the growth of our homestead land.

 We budget about $500 each year to grow.
 This includes planting new trees, grapes, berry bushes, landscaping, and irrigation.

 We see the fruits of our labor grow each year.
 Even though we have a limited budget for growth we do see our land gowning in value each and every year.

 Living on a farm and homesteading requires that you have basic tools at your disposal.

-One of my favorite things we do here on our farm is raise bees.
-We had some trial and errors when we first were learning how to care for our bees, but each year our hives get better and we pull more honey.
+One of my favorite things we do here on our farm is raising bees.
+We had some trials and errors when we first were learning how to care for our bees, but each year our hives get better and we pull more honey.